ringcentral/rc-unified-crm-extension/docs/crm/netsuite.md

 | Setup        | User Access Tokens                   | Full  |
 | Transactions | Sales Order                          | Full  |

-!!! warning "Make sure Employee permission is set to View"
-    For security reasons, only an Administrator can edit Administrator records.
-As a result if you apply "Full" Employee permissons to a role, you may experience difficulty connecting the extension to NetSuite.

 ## Install the Chrome/Edge extension